letoram/arcan/src/tools/netproxy/README.md

 This requires a pre-existing ARCAN\_CONNPATH to the local connection point that connections should be bridged over.

+# Todo

+This subproject will stretch until the end of the 0.6 series topic, with some sharing likely to be done with the afsrv\_net (i.e. the underlying protocol, a12, used along with some service discovery feature and better scripting API integration).

+Milestone 1 - basic features (0.5.x)

+- [ ] Basic API
+- [ ] Control
+- [ ] Uncompressed Video / Video delta
+- [ ] Uncompressed Audio / Audio delta
+- [ ] Raw binary descriptor transfers
+- [ ] Netpipe working

+Milestone 2 - closer to useful (0.6.x)

+- [ ] basic h264 lowlatency
+- [ ] TUI- text channel
+- [ ] subchannel multiplexing
+- [ ] UDT based carrier (full- proxy client)
+- [ ] dealing with zero-copy buffer handles

+Milestone 3 - big stretch (0.6.x)

+- [ ] curve25519 key exchange
+- [ ] stream-ciper
+- [ ] rekeying
+- [ ] 'ALT' arcan-lwa interfacing
+- [ ] HEVC
+- [ ] ZSTD
+- [ ] Open3DGC
+- [ ] congestion control / dynamic encoding parameters

 # Security/Safety

 Right now, there's barely any (there will be though) - a lot of the other quality problems should be solved first, i.e. audio / video format encoding, event packing format and so on.

 The only required part right now is that there is a shared authentication key file (0..64 bytes) that has been preshared over some secure channel, ssh is a good choice.
+This key is used for building individual packet MACs.

 ALL DATA IS BEING SENT IN PLAINTEXT,
 ANYONE ON THE NETWORK CAN SEE WHAT YOU DO.